ibm-cloud-docs/Backup/configure-simple-file-backup.md

     13. Click **Create Job**.
     14. {{site.data.keyword.backup_notm}} offers three job retention schemes: Daily, Weekly, Monthly.
 In the new schedule window, select the appropriate retention period and click **Save**.

-    Multiple retention schedules can be set up for same job but it’s important that they are NOT be run at the same time.
+    Multiple retention schedules can be set up for same job but it’s important that they are NOT run at the same time.
 For more information about Retention Schemes, see the [FAQ](/docs/Backup?topic=Backup-faqs#faqs).
     {: important}

 ## Running a backup job